 Keep in mind that if you've been a stay-at-home mom or dad, it could mean needing to enter or re-enter the workforce in order to get a job.

 9.)
 You're worried about what your friends or family will think.

 For some, divorce can be an embarrassment or a failure.

-But if you believe nothing can be done to save your marriage and the only thing preventing you from moving forward with a divorce is worrying about what your friends or family will think, it might be time to follow your own intuition, stop asking, "Should I get a divorce" and take action towards getting those divorce papers.
+But if you believe nothing can be done to save your marriage and the only thing preventing you from moving forward with a divorce is worrying about what your friends or family will think, it might be time to follow your own intuition, stop asking when to get a divorce, and take action towards getting those divorce papers.

 And if the people you're worried about truly care for you as they should, they'll support your decision, regardless of their own personal opinions on divorce.